rvdb7345/ArticleClassifier/docs/index.md

 # Employing GNNs for multi-label classification of biomedical articles

 Welcome to the documentation of this project.

+This project focuses on multi-label classification of academic articles using GNNs and label-guided embeddings focused at mitigating the performance decrease result from strongly imbalanced labels.

 The documentation will cover the different aspects of the project, namely:

 - [Setting up the project](project_installation.md)
 - [Creating the right settings](settings.md)
 - [Preparing the data](preparing_data.md)